I'm now being flooded with emails from people reminding me that McCain really didn't give up any information.

 Take a look at this.

-For the first time since the GOP convention, Obama has the lead.
+For the first time since the GOP Convention, Obama has the lead.

-47 to 45%.
+47 to 45 percent.

-But it ain't good out there for Obama when you look at it.
+Yes, yay, yay, but it ain't good out there for Obama when you look at it.

-Okay, before we get on to the uh continuation of our news digest here, ladies and gentlemen, an announcement.
+Okay, before we get on to the continuation of our news digest here, ladies and gentlemen, an announcement.

 I have made an executive decision.

-We will also have Spanish language audio of selected edited aspects of uh monologues today that I have made on this issue.
+We will also have Spanish language audio of selected edited aspects of monologues today that I have made on this issue.

-Well nobody goes on vacation during a campaign, but he did.
+Nobody goes on vacation during a campaign, but he did.

 Just kidding.